What is Market Power?

 Buyers in a perfectly competitive market will enjoy perfect information regarding the product or service.
 Since all products in the market are substitutes for one another, the demand for products is extremely elastic.
 All companies are price takers and hold zero market power.

 2. Monopolistic competition

 In the long run, however, the demand is elastic as companies can eventually modify their products to suit the market’s needs.
-Barriers to entry or exit do exist, but they are low.
+Barriers to entry do exist, but they may be low.
 Perfect information is not available to the buyers and sellers; there is ambiguity to be exploited by a more knowledgeable player.
-Sellers in a monopolistic market are price setters and hold low market power.
+Sellers in a monopolistic market are price setters and hold market power.

 In a monopoly, a single company is the sole seller of a distinct type of product or service.
 The products are not merely customized by a different specialized category in their sphere.
 Due to the unique nature of the product, the demand remains inelastic, and the company can exercise extensive pricing power and make profits that are above “normal profits.”

-The industry is characterized by extremely high barriers to entry and exit, as the existing company may be protected by patents, and the factor mobility does not exist.
+The industry is characterized by extremely high barriers to entry, as the existing company may be protected by patents and the factor mobility does not exist.
 Buyers are unable to access perfect information and, in some cases, the sole seller can exploit the market by indulging in price discrimination.
-A monopolist frim enjoys extremely high, if not absolute, market power.
+A monopolistic firm enjoys extremely high, if not absolute, market power.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: